stanfordroboticsclub/reacher-lab/README.md

 You should see the PyBullet GUI pop up and see Reacher doing an exercise.

 ## Deploying to robot
-Upload our firmware to the Teensy:
+### Upload reacher lab firmware to Teensy
-1) Open vscode and upload your lab 1 / 2 code.
+1. Open vscode and upload your lab 1 / 2 code.
 The Teensy application should open in the background.

-2) Click the open hex file button in the application window (left side) and choose the `firmware.hex` file in this folder.
+2. Click the open hex file button in the application window (left side) and choose the `firmware.hex` file in this folder.

-3) Then click program.
+3. Then click program.

+### Run simulator and robot simultaneously
-Then run the python code:
+Run the python code:
 ```bash
 python3 reacher/reacher_manual_control.py --run_on_robot
 ```